tarunjpersy/water-scarcity-prediction/README.md

 _INSTRUCTIONS: The following deliverables are suggested, but **optional**.
 Additional details like this can help the judges better review your solution.
 Remove any sections you are not using._

+### How to run the project

+1. Deploy the application on your local system.
+2. Send your POST request to http://localhost:5000/scarcity from your UI.
+We have used PRD visualization application which helps us showcase the predicted value.
+3. Enter all the mandatory fields and as many of the optional fields as known.

 ### Contributing